-Between 1862 and 1868, Lower Vartry Reseroir was formed by constructing a dam across the valley of the river Vartry.
+Between 1862 and 1868, Lower Vartry Reservoir was formed by constructing a dam across the valley of the river Vartry.
 To provide additional storage, a second dam was completed in 1923 forming the Upper Reservoir.
 Both dams are earthen embankments with waterproof cores and have stone facings on the upstream slopes to prevent wave erosion.

 This trail follows the short steep-sided cutting linking the Upper and Lower Vartry Reservoirs through stands of one hundred year old Scots Pine trees.
 Great Crested Grebes breed here on floating nests and are regularly sighted from this walk.

 How to get to Start Point: Knockraheen Entrance